-imports (dll_regexp, function_regexp)
+imports (dll_regexp, function_regexp) New in version 3.8.0.

-Function returning true if the PE imports a function name matching function_regexp from a DLL matching dll_regexp. dll_regexp is case sensitive unless you use the "/i" modifier in the regexp, as shown in the example below.
+Function returning the number of functions from the PE imports where a function name matches function_regexp and a DLL name matches dll_regexp.
+Both dll_regexp and function_regexp are case sensitive unless you use the "/i" modifier in the regexp, as shown in the example below.